saurabhgupta26/js_closure/practice/scope.md

 }

 outer();
+Output: I love this movie called GONE GIRL
+There was an error with the back ticks, fixed it and then it works.
+Also the value of movie got changed when the extraInner function was called and then console logged.
 ```

 30. Execute all the functions inside `allFunctions` variable using any loop.
 (Hint: use for of loop functions are object)